httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@query-params";name="qux":
 "@query-params";name="param": value
 ~~~

+If a parameter name occurs multiple times in a request, all parameter values of that name MUST be included
+in separate signature input lines in the order in which the parameters occur in the target URI.
+Note that in some implementations, the order of parsed query parameters is not stable, and this situation could lead to unexpected results.
+If multiple parameters are common within an application, it is RECOMMENDED to sign the entire query string using the `@query` component identifier defined in {{content-request-query}}.

 If used in a related-response, the `@query-params` component identifier refers to the associated component value of the request that triggered the response message being signed.